Bichon Poodle (Bichon Poo), Also known as a Poochon or a Bichpoo, is a designer dog that’s created by crossing the Bichon Frise and the Poodle.

-Poochon will weigh between 6 and 12 pounds
+Poochon will weigh between 6 and 12 pounds.

 Size of a Bichon Poodle varies, especially because Poodles come in three different sizes, namely, small, medium, and large.

-Crossbreeds are like a lottery and their physical and behavioral characteristics can be hard to predict.
-This is because the hybrid can inherit more or fewer traits from either parent.
+Crossbreeds are like a lottery, and their physical and behavioral characteristics can be hard to predict.
+This is Because the hybrid can inherit more or fewer traits from either parent.

 First generation Poochons tend to inherit more of the solid colors as opposed to patterns.
 With every subsequent generation and crossing, patterns may develop.

 Both Bichon Frise and the Poodle are small animals, so Bichpoos do not grow very big.
 The Bichpoos may inherit Bichon Frise’s soft and wavy coat or the Poodle’s curly coat.

 Bichon Poos may get the black nose and dark eyes of Bichon Frise or the dark or amber, oval-shaped eyes of the Poodle.
 They may have tails that hang over their back and are plumed.

 Bichon Poodle Temperament

 Both Poodles and Bichon Frises are very active dogs.
 Therefore, it comes as no surprise that Bichon Poodle is very active as well.

 Because of their friendly nature, Bichon Poos easily bond with their owners.
 They are high-spirited, sweet-natured, and loyal, and tend to follow people around.
 They also like to impress their owners by doing tricks.

-Because they become very easily bored when left with nothing to do for long periods of time, especially if they inherited the Poodle’s sporty traits.
+Because they become very easily bored when left with nothing to do for long periods, especially if they inherited the Poodle’s sporty traits.

-However, if you have small children, ensure they handle the dog with care, as he can easily get hurt when dropped or stepped on.
+However, if you have small children, ensure they handle the dog with care, as he can quickly get hurt when dropped or stepped on.